About this listing

 There are lots of stairs!
 The building entrance is on street level, the entrance to the flat is on the 1st floor, living spaces are on the 2nd floor and bedrooms on the 3rd.
 Unfortunately, it's therefore not suitable for anyone with mobility problems.

-No smoking - you will have to go down to street level (2 floors down) if you want to smoke.
+Absolutely no smoking - you will have to go down to street level (2 floors down) if you want to smoke.

 Guests are requested not to take a shower after 11.00pm